Wake County, North Carolina

-Wake County is located in the U.S. state of North Carolina.
-In the 2020 census, its population was 1,129,410, making it North Carolina's most-populous county.
-From July 2005 to July 2006, Wake County was the 9th-fastest growing county in the United States, with the town of Cary and the city of Raleigh being the 8th- and 15th-fastest growing cities, respectively.
+Wake County, officially the County of Wake, is a county located in the U.S. state of North Carolina.
+As of the 2020 census, its population was 1,129,410, making it North Carolina's most populous county.
+From July 2005 to July 2006, Wake County was the 9th-fastest growing county in the United States, with Cary and Raleigh being the 8th- and 15th-fastest growing communities, respectively.

 Its county seat is Raleigh, which is also the state capital.
-Eleven other municipalities are in Wake County, the largest of which is Cary, the third-largest city of the Research Triangle region and the seventh-largest municipality in North Carolina.
+Eleven other municipalities are in Wake County, the largest of which is the town of Cary, the third-most populous city of the Research Triangle region and the seventh-most populous municipality in North Carolina.

-It is governed by the Wake County Board of Commissioners, coterminous with the Wake County Public School System school district, with law enforcement provided by the Wake County Sheriff's Department.
+It is governed by the Wake County Board of Commissioners, coterminous with the Wake County Public School System, with law enforcement provided by the Wake County Sheriff's Department.
 It is also part of the wider Triangle J Council of Governments, which governs regional planning.